Bargaining with Absentmindedness: Analysis

 \end{enumerate} \end{defn}

-Equation \eqref{E:exante} has the following interpretation: each action profile $\boldsymbol{a}\in\supp\sigma^*$ induces an absentminded driver decision problem, with payoffs determined by whether or not the proposer makes a greedy or fair offer at each node.
-The respondent ex-ante commits to a probability of accepting greedy offers.
+Equation \eqref{E:exante} has the following interpretation: each action profile $\boldsymbol{a}\in\supp\sigma^*$ induces an absentminded driver decision problem, with payoffs determined by whether or not the proposer offers $a_P$ or $a_R$ at each node.
+The respondent ex-ante commits to a probability of accepting $a_P$.

 Next, observe that, if $\sigma_T^*>0$, then $\sigma_{T-1}^*=1$ by Equation \eqref{E:greedearly}.
 Applying this considerably simplifies the program in Equation \eqref{E:exante}: